evans-family/evans-family-history/README.md

 2. Under **Source** select **Deploy from a branch** and pick the `main` branch.
 3. Save.
 GitHub will build the site and provide a URL.

 Thanks to the `index.html` in the repository root, visitors to `https://evans.family.github.io/evans-family-history/` will automatically be redirected to the `webapp/` folder where the viewer loads.
+The `balkan_familytree.json` data file is also copied into `webapp/` so GitHub Pages serves it reliably without relative path issues.

 You can update the JSON data by running the converter scripts: